Are you a partner, family member or friend who is providing care or support?

 What we do

-The Specialist Carer Workers work within Warwickshire Country Council and NHS Mental Health Services to offer free and confidential support to partners, family members and close friends of individuals with mental health concerns.
+Specialist Carer Workers employed by WCC and Coventry and Warwickshire Partnership Trust (CWPT) offer free and confidential support to partners, family members and close friends of individuals with mental health concerns.

-- Support to find out more about mental health diagnosis and treatments including providing books on
+- support to find out more about mental health diagnosis and treatments

-- Help finding employment, leisure, education and volunteering opportunities
+- help to find employment, leisure, education and volunteering opportunities

 Are you a carer?

 A carer regularly provides unpaid physical, practical or emotional support to a friend, partner, family member or a neighbour.

 Some people provide care because they feel they have a duty to because they love or care for that person and they may find it to be a rewarding experience.
 However, they may also find it has an impact on their own physical and emotional health and day‐to‐day life.

 This is why support is available to help identify any needs you may have as a carer and provide necessary information and support.

 How to refer to our service